jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 ..
 Note:: iControlLX packages are device configuration objects that sync across clustered BIG-IP, however since we are creating our cluster with DO we need to install it on BIGIP2 as well.

 These declarations are similar but slightly different.
-They are a perfect use-case for a templating technology.
+They are a perfect use-case for templating technology.
 We could have used Parameters in Postman or other templating tools that an Orchestrator may provide (like Jinja2 in Ansible).

 Progress through **Steps 7-11**, remember to select your file for the upload step.